Wells Fargo cross-selling scandal: Early coverage

 Wells Fargo's sales culture and cross-selling strategy, and their impact on customers, were documented by the Wall Street Journal as early as 2011.
 In 2013, a Los Angeles Times investigation revealed intense pressure on bank managers and individual bankers to produce sales against extremely aggressive and even mathematically impossible quotas.
-In the Los Angeles Times article, CFO Timothy Sloan was quoted stating he was unaware of any "...overbearing sales culture".
+In the Los Angeles Times article, COO Timothy Sloan was quoted stating he was unaware of any "...overbearing sales culture".
 Sloan would later replace John Stumpf as CEO.

 Under pressure from their supervisors, employees would often open accounts without customer consent.
 In an article from the American Bankruptcy Institute Journal, Wells Fargo employees reportedly "opened as many as 1.5 million checking and savings accounts, and more than 500,000 credit cards, without customers' authorization."
 The employees received bonuses for opening new credit cards and checking accounts and enrolling customers in products such as online banking.
 California Treasurer John Chiang stated: "Wells Fargo's fleecing of its customers ... demonstrates, at best, a reckless lack of institutional control and, at worst, a culture which actively promotes wanton greed."

-Verschoor explains the findings of the Wells Fargo investigation shows employees also opened online banking services and ordered debit cards without customer consent.
+Verschoor explains the findings of the Wells Fargo investigation show that employees also opened online banking services and ordered debit cards without customer consent.
 "Blame is being placed on the bank's marketing incentive plan, which set extremely high sales goals for employees to cross-sell additional banking products to existing customers whether or not the customers needed or wanted them."

 In 2010, New York Department of Financial Services (NY DFS) issued the Interagency Guidance on Sound Incentive Compensation Policies.
 These policies monitor incentive-based compensation structures, and requires that banks appropriately balance risk and rewards, be compatible with effective controls and risk management, and that they are supported by effective corporate governance.